What is VoIP and How Does it Work?

 This guide will provide an explanation of VoIP and its inner workings.
 The objective is to provide information on how VoIP can offer cost savings and facilitate business growth.

 VoIP, or Voice Over Internet Protocol, is a phone technology that is gaining popularity due to its cost-effectiveness and advanced features.
 VoIP is a technology that enables phone calls to be made and received via the internet rather than traditional phone lines, providing greater flexibility for communication.
+VoIP business phone systems leverage internet technology to provide advanced features and high-quality call services.

 This is especially useful if you’re in a multi-location business since all calls are made over the internet avoiding any costly long-distance charges.
 The majority of VoIP providers offer unlimited minutes, without extra costs, while also giving you access to features such as call waiting, auto attendant and multiple phone numbers.